-Eighteen days before the end of the manufacturing company's fiscal year close, MGA, LLP gained a new client that had immediate concerns.
-While MGA is a well-established Houston-based accounting firm, this client came from quite a distance away after he realized that his controller and the former CPA firm had resigned and his books were is disarray.
+Eighteen days before the end of the manufacturing company's fiscal year close, MGA gained a new client that had immediate concerns.
+While MGA is a well-established Houston-based accounting firm, this client came from quite a distance away after he realized that his controller and the former CPA firm had resigned, and his books were in disarray.

 The company had not deposited its estimated taxes, was undergoing a sales tax audit, and had an ongoing dispute with a former associate regarding his employment status.

 Tackling Those Tax Returns Came First

 The immediate need was to identify the company's current income so that year-end tax planning could be performed.
 Unfortunately, the financial statements required substantial adjustments.
 The accrual basis taxpayer kept its books on a de facto cash basis.
 Capital transactions had been expensed, and depreciation had not been booked.
 Interest income was unknown because it lay in an off-balance sheet account.
 With the clock ticking, the only solution was to send in MGA's Rapid Response Team.